Time to detox

 Redirecting toward safer clinical alternatives

-When home detox is deemed unsafe, healthcare professionals can provide information about safer alternatives and help access appropriate services.
+When home detox is deemed unsafe, healthcare professionals can discuss different treatment options and help access appropriate services.
 This might include:

-The goal is ensuring everyone receives care appropriate to their level of risk rather than attempting unsafe withdrawal methods.
+The goal is ensuring everyone receives care appropriate to their level of risk, whether through NHS support, outpatient care, or private treatment, rather than attempting unsafe withdrawal methods.

 Medically Supervised Detox: What Safe Support Looks Like